VoIPGRID/git-hooks-vg/README.md

 For the latest master version, and assuming you want to put the executable in `/usr/local/bin/`:
 ```
-$ curl -o /usr/local/bin/git-hooks-vg https://raw.githubusercontent.com/VoIPGRID/git-hooks/master/git-hooks-vg
+$ curl -o /usr/local/bin/git-hooks-vg https://raw.githubusercontent.com/VoIPGRID/git-hooks-git_ho/master/git-hooks-vg
 $ chmod +x /usr/local/bin/git-hooks-vg
 ```

-Run `git-hooks --install` in a git project to tell it to use git-hooks hooks.
-You can run `git-hooks --uninstall` at any time to revert to your previous hooks.
+Run `git-hooks-vg --install` in a git project to tell it to use git-hooks-vg hooks.
+You can run `git-hooks-vg --uninstall` at any time to revert to your previous hooks.
 (These are usually the default hooks, which do nothing.)